-Missing data values compromise the quality of estimates.
+Missing data values can compromise the quality of estimates.
 If the outcome for discharges with missing values is different from the outcome for discharges with valid values, then sample estimates for that outcome will be biased and will not accurately represent the discharge population.
 Also, when estimating totals for non-negative variables with missing values, sums would tend to be underestimated because the cases with missing values would be omitted from the calculations.
-There are several techniques available to help overcome this bias.
+Several techniques are available to help overcome this bias.
 One strategy is to impute acceptable values to replace missing values.
 Another strategy is to use sample weight adjustments to compensate for missing values.
-Such data preparation and adjustment is outside the scope of this report.
-However, if necessary, it should be done before analyzing data with statistical procedures.
+Descriptions of such data preparation and adjustment are outside the scope of this report; however, it is recommended that researchers evaluate and adjust for missing data, if necessary.